LiU AIF

 LiU AIF FK is a Swedish football club located in Linköping.

 Background

 LiU AIF FK currently plays in Division 4 Östergötland Västra which is the sixth tier of Swedish football.
-They play their home matches at the Ryd konstgräsplan in Linköping.
+They play their home matches at Stångebro in Linköping.
 The club was previously known as FC Innerstan.

 LiU AIF FK are affiliated to Östergötlands Fotbollförbund.
 FC Innerstan played in the 2010 Svenska Cupen but lost 2–3 at home to Myresjö IF in the preliminary round.